Emilio Gallicchio Bio

 Starting in 2000, he was part of a then small team of scientists who contributed to the founding of Schrodinger LLC, now a major provider of drug discovery software to pharmaceutical companies worldwide.
 Emilio Gallicchio wrote the first set of libraries to link the Maestro GUI to the Impact molecular mechanics engine which formed the basis of Glide, now one of the most successful docking program on the market.
 He also contributed to Prime-X and, among many other contributions, wrote the libraries to allow Maestro to display "crystal mates", which are still in use today.

 In 2013 Emilio Gallicchio joined the Department of Chemistry at CUNY Brooklyn College as a full-time faculty with the title of Assistant Professor.
 At Brooklyn College, he directs the Computational Molecular Biophysics Laboratory which hosts two graduate students and undergraduate students.
-The lab has produced fifteen peer-reviewed publications so far in collaboration with medicinal chemistry laboratories at CUNY and elsewhere.
+The lab has produced popular software packages and many peer-reviewed publications so far in collaboration with medicinal chemistry laboratories at CUNY and elsewhere.
 For a snapshot of recent research and educational activities visit our News page, Research Blog, and List of Publications.